Cosmian/kms/documentation/docs/cli/main_commands.md

 ### Arguments
 ` <FILE>` The file to encrypt

-`--certificate-id [-k] <CERTIFICATE_ID>` The certificate unique identifier.
+`--certificate-id [-c] <CERTIFICATE_ID>` The certificate unique identifier.
 If not specified, tags should be specified

 `--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
 To specify multiple tags, use the option multiple times